Kenya and Tanzania: Mawingu I & II

 Solution

-Mawingu Networks Ltd (Mawingu) currently operates across 22 counties of Kenya, delivering rural internet access via solar-plus-battery powered radio towers which it builds, operates and maintains.
-Mawingu also carries out ‘last-mile’ connections, establishing public wi-fi hotspots which can be accessed on a Pay-As-You-Go basis, and delivering affordable fixed connectivity for domestic, business and public-sector premises (e.g. schools and healthcare facilities) via rooftop aerials and wi-fi router equipment.
-With support from InfraCo Africa, Mawingu plans to expand its services to more counties.
+When InfraCo Africa made its initial investment into Mawingu Networks Ltd (Mawingu) in 2022, the company was operating across fifteen counties of Kenya, delivering rural internet access to >7,500 customers.
+The company delivers its services via solar-plus-battery powered radio towers which it builds, operates and maintains.
+Mawingu also carries out ‘last-mile’ connections, delivering affordable fixed connectivity for domestic, business and public-sector premises (e.g. schools and healthcare facilities) via rooftop aerials and wi-fi router equipment.
+With support from InfraCo Africa, Mawingu has grown its offering across Kenya, reaching >48,700 people across twenty-eight counties to date.

-Kenya’s ICT sector is expected to contribute up to 9.24% of GDP by 2025 and the Kenyan government’s “Girls in ICT initiative” has been established to encourage young women and girls to join the sector.
-Mawingu will actively seek to employ women in technical and professional roles as the business grows.
+Mawingu is actively seeking to employ women in technical and professional roles as the business grows.
 The company will also engage with women and girls in rural communities to ensure that they are equipped with the digital skills training and opportunities required to make best use of internet access when it is installed.

 Once operating at scale, it is anticipated that Mawingu will attract further private sector finance to expand its offering in other countries in the region.